nrabhiram/nrabhiram.github.io/content/now/apr-2025/index.md

 ![Cute pic of Biryani](./biryani-posing.jpeg)

 I would only see Biryani when I visited BLR, but I'm grateful for the time I spent with him.
 I'm deeply saddened by his passing.
 RIP.
 We'll miss him.
-I hope that Varun and Preet get through this tough time.